omeka/classic-enduser/docs/Plugins/ShortcodeCarousel.md

----
-title: Shortcodes Carousel
----
-The plugin adds a [shortcode](../Content/Shortcodes) to create a carousel of items using [jCarousel](http://sorgalla.com/jcarousel/)
+The plugin adds a [shortcode](../Content/Shortcodes.md) to create a carousel of items using [jCarousel](http://sorgalla.com/jcarousel/)

 The basic shortcode is `[carousel]`.